Teradata/stacki-wiki/Creating-Simple-(Package-based)-Pallets.md

 Additionally, if your site-specific requirements are complex and can't be easily captured using [Carts](https://github.com/StackIQ/stacki/wiki/Carts), a site-specific pallet is one of the ways to capture all the required configuration and site-specific RPMS.

 These commands work with RHEL as well.
 CentOS is the example.
-But, really, why are you paying Red Hat?

 RPM-only pallets are the simplest to create.
 We'll show you how to do that.
-However, there are a few pieces missing from the current stacki-1.0-I release we'll have to add.
-These changes will not be needed in the next release.

 ##### Fix the build environment part I

 The default OS pallet is not the full CentOS distribution.
 You're going to need a couple packages that are only in the full version of CentOS.
-Download the full CentOS 6.6 ISO(s) from a CentOS 6.6 [mirror](http://isoredirect.centos.org/centos/6/isos/x86_64/).
+Download the full CentOS 6.7 ISOs from a CentOS [mirror](http://isoredirect.centos.org/centos/6/isos/x86_64/).
 I usually torrent the whole thing and put CentOS disk1 and disk2 on the frontend.
-Dis1 is probably sufficient though.

-Either way, once they're downloaded, scp the ISOs to the frontend (/export should be the biggest partition, that' where I usually dump mine), and add it/them:
+Once they're downloaded, scp the ISOs to the frontend and add them:

 ```
-# stack add pallet CentOS-6.6-x86_64-bin-DVD*iso
+# stack add pallet CentOS-6.7-x86_64-bin-DVD*iso
 ```

 List pallets: